 - Better Social and Emotional Intelligence – Sleep has a link to your social and emotional intelligence and allows you to better respond to emotional stimuli.
 Your emotional empathy decreases when you lack sleep, and you may not fully recognize people’s emotions or expressions.

 - Preventing Depression – We have already established the direct link between sleep and mental health.
-Well, that said, a lack of sleep will cause and also aggravated depression and anxiety levels.
+That said, a lack of sleep will cause and aggravated depression and anxiety levels.
 People with insomnia are also more likely to suffer from depression.

 - Lower Inflammation – Adequate sleep improves your health and reduces inflammation levels in your body.
 Sleep deprivation can actually contribute to certain diseases causing inflammation.